Skip to main content

 The primary review consideration will be the potential of the project to have a major impact on important scientific paradigms.
 Reviewers will judge the project scope and complexity in this context to ensure that the activities proposed are necessary and commensurate with project goals.

-10. Will I receive a summary statement or other comments?
+10. Will I receive a Summary Statement or other comments?

 Applications judged to have transformative potential and high significance by the review panel will receive critiques by individual subject matter experts and will receive a brief resume and summary of discussion if discussed by the panel.
 In the multi-phase review process used, the subject matter experts will not be members of the review panel that discusses and scores the applications.
-Applications judged by the review panel to not be among the most meritorious will NOT receive evaluation by subject matter experts and will receive summary statements that provide a description of the review process but not evaluative comments.
+Applications judged by the review panel to not be among the most meritorious will NOT receive evaluation by subject matter experts and will receive Summary Statements that provide a description of the review process but not evaluative comments.

 11. How will awards be selected for funding?